5/14/2025

 Analyst, Barrington Research

-that's helpful.
+Great.
+That's helpful.
 And then I wanted to follow up, ask a similar question that I did last quarter about tariffs.
 You refer to them in the press release and in the prepared comments as adding to uncertainty.
 But I was curious about specifics, the impact on your BOM costs.
-There's been a lot of changes in the tariffs since April 2nd.
-The Chinese tariffs hit a high of 145% at least proposed.
-And this past weekend we've had some changes there.
+There's been a lot of changes in the tariffs since April 2nd. the Chinese tariffs hit a high of 145%, at least proposed.
+And this past weekend, we've had some changes there.
 What are your thoughts with regard to the China tariffs, at least what we know now, given that your hardware primarily comes out of China?

 speaker

-Paul, let me take the start of that.
+Paul, let me take the start.
 Okay, go ahead.
-You wanna go ahead?
+You want to go ahead?
 Go ahead, Paul.
-When?
-I was just gonna say, so what we know today, and I'm gonna stress today, Alex, because it never seems to be changing a lot, is our products are subject to 20% tariffs.
-And quite frankly, just as we did back in 2018, where our plans are to pass those tariffs through to our customers.
-That said, we think that's what it's gonna be for this quarter.
-Now there's a 90 day hiatus out there.
-And by the way, we were fortunate to fall under the exemption that was put in place for laptops and other products back whenever that was two or three weeks ago.
-So the tariffs for this quarter were expecting to be 20%.
-There are plans being made by our OEM partners to move production to other locations in the event.
-And the location they're planning to move to has a 10% tariff today.
+Well, I was just going to say, so, What we know today, and I'm going to stress today, Alex, because it never seems to be changing a lot, is our products are subject to 20% tariffs.
+And quite frankly, just as we did back in 2018, our plans are to pass those tariffs through to our customers.
+That said, we think that's what it's going to be for this quarter.
+Now there's a 90-day hiatus out there.
+And by the way, we were fortunate to fall under the exemption that was put in place for laptops and other, you know, products back whenever that was two or three weeks ago.
+So the tariffs for this quarter we're expecting to be 20%.
+There are plans being made by our OEM partners to move production to other locations. in the event and the location they're planning to move to has a 10% tariff today.
 So that is well in motion.
-Eric, do you wanna provide any other color on numbers?
+Eric, do you want to provide any of the color on numbers?

 speaker

-No, I think let's hit on numbers.
-As far as the time horizon, Paul called out the role that we're in here under the 90 day hiatus.
+No, I think that's it on numbers.
+As far as the time horizon, Paul called out the role that we're in here under the 90-day hiatus.
 That creates a little bit of an eye of the storm calm in that we have a stable, not necessarily a favorable scenario, but a stable tariff scenario for a short time window.
 The longer term view still leaves open what ultimate tariffs will be and how long it will take to find that.
 For as long as we have a tariff rate of approximately this level, we anticipate passing that through.
-And a consequence of that is the underlying product, the new Inspire 2, has a sufficiently lower bomb cost than its predecessor.
+And a consequence of that is the underlying product, the new Inspire 2, has a sufficiently lower BOM cost than its predecessor.
 And so in this kind of a stable tariff regime, you will notice improvements to hardware profitability that reflect the improvement in the underlying product for shipping.

 speaker